bbauska/Anti-Project-2025/README.md

 Russian disinformation and Islamist terrorism.
 A broad definition of irregular warfare in the National Security Strategy would allow for a whole-of-government approach, thereby providing resources and capabilities to counter threats and ultimately serve as credible deterrence at the strategic and tactical levels.”
-[Department of Defense, Project 2025, accessed 6/24/24]
+[Department of Defense, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Demonstrate a willingness to employ offensive cyber capabilities against adversaries who conduct cyberattacks against U.S. infrastructure, businesses, personnel, and governments.”
-[Department of Defense, Project 2025, accessed 6/24/24]
+<p>Project 2025: “Demonstrate a willingness to employ offensive cyber capabilities against
+adversaries who conduct cyberattacks against U.S. infrastructure, businesses, personnel, and governments.”
+[Department of Defense, Project 2025, accessed 6/24/24]</p>

-Project 2025 rejected the argument that missile defense systems are destabilizing and called to keep homeland missile defense off the table in any arms control negotiations with Russia and China.
+<p>Project 2025 rejected the argument that missile defense systems are destabilizing and called to
+keep homeland missile defense off the table in any arms control negotiations with Russia and China.
 “Champion the benefits of missile defense.
 Despite its deterrence and damage-limitation benefits, opponents argue incorrectly that U.S. missile defense is destabilizing because it threatens Russian and Chinese second-strike capabilities.
 1. Reject claims made by the Left that missile defense is destabilizing while acknowledging that Russia and China are developing their own advanced missile defense systems.
 2. Commit to keeping homeland missile defense off the table in any arms control negotiations with Russia and China.42.”
-[Department of Defense, Project 2025, accessed 6/24/24]
+[Department of Defense, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended abandoning existing missile defense policy of only using homeland missile defense against rogue nations.
+<p>Project 2025 recommended abandoning existing missile defense policy of only using homeland
+missile defense against rogue nations.
 “Change U.S. missile defense policy.
 Historically, the U.S. has chosen to rely solely on deterrence to address the Russian and Chinese ballistic missile threat to the homeland and to use homeland missile defense only against rogue nations.
 1. Abandon the existing